tinko26/ao/docs/api/src/ao_sys/ao_recv.h.md

 );
 ```

-This type represents a function beginning or ending a receiving.
+Represents a function beginning or ending a receiving.

 # Structs